rob-myers/rob-myers.github.io/docs/plan.md

   - 🤔 Saw empty holeId in 301 i.e. `15`
   - Fix HMR of NavDemo1 when remove a geomorph (out of order index?)
   - Support window tags `dark-infront` and `dark-behind` instead of `one-way`
-  - Move light computations into `lazy` i.e. reuse
+  - Move light polygon computations into `lazy` i.e. reuse

 - ✅ Decided on "global convexity" i.e. edge geomorphs only on edges
 - ✅ NavDemo1 init race condition?